 As with any medical procedure, there’s a small chance of infection or bleeding.
 The tools your doctor uses for your ablation could also create a hole in your uterus, cause burns, or harm nearby organs.
 But these problems don’t happen very often.
 The chances that you’ll get hurt during an endometrial ablation are low.

 It shouldn’t take you long to heal from an ablation.
-Most women are back to their normal routine within a week.
+Most women are back to their normal routine within a few days.

 You may have some cramping and bleeding for a few days and a watery or bloody discharge for up to 3 weeks.
 It’s also common to have nausea and an urge to pee for the first 24 hours.

 Your doctor will advise you not to have sex, use tampons, or douche for a few days.
-She may also put limits on your activity, like not lifting heavy things right away.
+They may also put limits on your activity.
 If you need medicine for pain, ask your doctor which over-the-counter medicines are safe to take.
 Don’t take aspirin.
 It could make you bleed more.